HardikSenjaliya/Embedded_Interfaces_Design/Project-1/ReadMe.md

 1. Added an extra condition for the Alarm, where the humidity or temperature threshold entered cannot converge into each other, if so, displays a different error message to notify the user.
+2. Extra credit of changing the temperature unit has also been added as a functionality, a button changes its title from *C-To-F* to *F-To-C* whenever pressed and the GUI on the frontend entirely switches the unit with upcoming values.
+3. The plots' titles, x-axis and y-axis have been labelled and shall be controlled by a button for getting last 10 values, and respond to the C-To-F or F-To-C buttons as well.
-2. A Refresh button for the user to restart the GUI once the database values have been displayed on the terminal and the status line.
+4. A *Refresh button* for the user to restart the GUI once all the 30 readings have been completed and database values have been displayed on the terminal and the status line.